Pages

 After Alexander’s death in June 323 B.C., Atropates secured his rule in a part of Media, known as Atropatena or Lesser Media, which was mostly settled by the Medes, a founding Iranian tribe of the Median Empire, preceding the Achaemenids.

 Atropatena is Aturpatan in Old Persian.
-During the subsequent Parthian era the Old Persian name Aturpatan evolved to the Middle Persian Aturpatakan.
-In Old and Middle Persian (Pahlavi), “Atur”, as mentioned early, means fire.
+During the subsequent Parthian era, the Old Persian name Aturpatan evolved to the Middle Persian Aturpatakan.
+In Old and Middle Persian (Pahlavi), “Atur”, as mentioned earlier, means fire.
 The Encyclopedia Iranica describes Aturpatakan as “a place where the holy fire is protected”.

 Figure 2.
 Aturpatakan (Greek: Atropatena)